astropy/astropy-sandbox/README.md

 # astropy-sandbox
-A repository for practicing procedures without worrying that you're going to break something.
+A repository for practicing Astropy-realted procedures without worrying that you're going to break something.